elboaf/SuperTotem/README.md

 ## Notes

 - Settings are saved per-character in `SuperTotemDB` via the WoW SavedVariables system.
-- The addon hooks `CastSpellByName`, `CastSpell`, and `UseAction` globally to detect totem casts made outside the addon (keybinds, macros, other addons).
+- The addon hooks `CastSpellByName`, `CastSpell`, and `UseAction` globally to detect totem and imbue casts made outside the addon (keybinds, macros, other addons).
 - With SuperWoW, totem destruction is detected via `UnitExists` polling (up to 2 second latency).
 The bar timer clears as soon as destruction is detected.
 - Totems with cooldowns (Grounding, Fire Nova, Earthbind) are skipped during drops if on cooldown, allowing the remaining elements to drop without waiting.